bryanlammon/supra/readme.md

 An optional third argument is the output file.
 That file must end with an `.md` or `.docx` extension.
-An `.md` will output in Markdown format.
-`.docx` will use Pandoc to output a Word document.
+An `.md` will output in Markdown format; `.docx` will run Pandoc to output a Word document.

 ```sh
 # Three-argument example with Markdown output